-There is a general introductory class (Survey of Anthropology) which highlights all four sub-disciplines of anthropology.
-BC offers in-depth courses in Anthropology which I encourage you to take: archaeology (Great Discoveries in Archaeology; Archaeology; Ancient North America; Incas & Their Ancestors; Aztecs, Mayas, & Their Ancestors), biological anthropology (Biological Anthropology; Bioanthropology with Lab; Cross-cultural Medicine; Forensic Anthropology), cultural anthropology (Food, Drink, & Culture; American Life & Culture; Cultural Anthropology; Sex, Gender, & Culture; Environment & Culture; REEL Culture; Religion & Culture) and linguistics (Language, Culture, & Society).
+Anthropology is comprised of four subdisciplines, and the college is fortunate to be able to offer all classes in each of them.
+There is a general introductory class (Survey of Anthropology) which highlights all four subdisciplines, but BC also offers in-depth courses in Anthropology which I encourage you to take: archaeology (Great Discoveries in Archaeology; Archaeology; Ancient North America; Incas & Their Ancestors; Aztecs, Mayas, & Their Ancestors), biological anthropology (Biological Anthropology; Bioanthropology with Lab; Cross-cultural Medicine; Forensic Anthropology), cultural anthropology (Food, Drink, & Culture; American Life & Culture; Cultural Anthropology; Sex, Gender, & Culture; Environment & Culture; REEL Culture; Religion & Culture) and linguistics (this course!).
 Check BC's Course Catalogue for a full description of each course.
-We will also be offering several special topics courses spanning the discipline.
-Topics may include Primatology, Experimental Archaeology, Anthropology of Immigration and Scandinavian Culture.
+We will also be offering several courses on special topics that span the discipline.
+Topics may include Primatology, Experimental Archaeology, Anthropology of Immigration, and Scandinavian Culture.
 There are no prerequisites for any of these courses and they fulfill degree requirements.
 Different formats (on campus, on-line, hybrid) are offered.
-Stop by and visit the Social Science Advisor, Deanne Eschbach, in Room D110, for free professional planning and advising, or contact Anthropology Prof. Tony Tessandori (tony.tessandori@bellevuecollege.edu) to learn more about majoring in anthropology.
+Stop by and visit the Social Science Advisor, Deanne Eschbach, in Room D110, for free professional planning and advising, or contact Anthropology Chair Prof. Tony Tessandori (tony.tessandori@bellevuecollege.edu) or your professor to learn more about majoring in anthropology.
+It's THE discipline for the 21st century!